How to Find a Patent Lawyer: Everything You Need to Know

 1. Should I only hire a registered patent attorney?

 In the U.S., the USPTO has rules and regulations governing any patent attorney or agent.
 A patent attorney who is not recognized by the USPTO is not permitted by law to represent inventions before the USPTO.
 In addition, a USPTO registered patent attorney must show that they are of good moral character, have a good reputation, and have the requisite legal and technical knowledge.

 2. What about patent agents?

 3. What is the process like after I hire a patent attorney?

 After you hire a patent attorney, you as the inventor must execute a power of attorney authorization, which is filed with your patent office.
 After you appoint your attorney, you will not receive any communications from the patent office, but rather such communication will be directly with your attorney.
 With that being said, however, you are still free to reach out to the patent office should you have any questions regarding timeframe or the process itself.
 Remember that, if you want to find out additional information, you can and should always reach out to your attorney, since you are paying her to help you with your application.
 Sometimes the attorney may be busy, but surely a paralegal or legal secretary can provide you with updates as to the progress of your application so that you know where in the process your application is.

 4. How is a patent agent different from a patent attorney?

 5. How can I find a good patent attorney?

 If you need help learning more about either finding a good patent lawyer, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.